arthurdysart/ChargeTracker/README.md

 ## About
 ChargeTracker addresses the battery community's need for automated electrochemical analysis and real-time monitoring.
 Today, battery analysis is inefficient and tedious: raw sensor measurements must be physically downloaded onto flashdrives, then analyzed with commercial spreadsheet software.
 ChargeTracker automates this procedure for all tracked batteries, permitting technicians, engineers, and researchers to focus on more significant tasks and worthwhile pursuits.
 In this context, ChargeTracker is designed to accelerate team producivitity, technologic progress, and scientific discovery.

-ChargeTracker's MapReduce tasks transform raw sensor measurements (i.e., voltage, current, and time) into meaningful battery metrics (total energy and capacity).
-Analyzed battery data is grouped according to specified metadata (e.g., cathode material X, Y, or Z) and displayed on the [live GUI dashboard](http://mybatteries.live), refreshed every 30 seconds:
+ChargeTracker's MapReduce tasks transform raw sensor measurements (i.e., voltage, current, and time) into meaningful battery metrics (measured energy).
+Analyzed battery data is grouped according to specified metadata (e.g., cathode material W, X, Y, or Z) and displayed on the [live GUI dashboard](http://mybatteries.live), refreshed every 30 seconds:

 ![Near real-time visual shows repeatability and average of battery groups](https://s3.amazonaws.com/arthur-dysart-github-media/chargetracker/charge_tracker_graph.png)